Anish-Shinde-1/Passify/README.md

 - **User Authentication**: Secure login and user management to protect your sensitive data.
 - **Password Storage**: Safely store and manage your passwords with encryption.
 - **Intuitive UI**: User-friendly interface designed with JavaFX and Scene Builder for easy navigation.

+## Workings

+Passify operates on a simple model-view-controller (MVC) architecture with an additional Data Access Object (DAO) layer.
+The application interacts with a MySQL database through JDBC for user data storage and retrieval.
+The user interface is built using JavaFX, allowing for a responsive and modern design.
+The following components work together:

+1. **Model**: Represents the data and the business logic.
+This includes user accounts and password entries.
+2. **View**: The JavaFX UI components that the user interacts with.
+3. **Controller**: Handles user input and updates the model and view accordingly.
+4. **DAO**: Provides an abstract interface to the database, managing the CRUD operations for user accounts and password entries.

+## Functionality

+The core functionality of Passify includes:

+- **Secure User Login**: Users can authenticate themselves using a master password.
+- **Password Management**: Users can add, update, and delete password entries securely.
+- **Data Encryption**: All sensitive data is encrypted to ensure user privacy.
+- **User Dashboard**: An intuitive dashboard allows users to view and manage their saved passwords efficiently.

+## Project Status

+Although the Minimum Viable Product (MVP) of Passify is complete, the application is still a work in progress.
+Future updates will address the following issues:

+- **Favorites**: Implementing a feature to mark passwords as favorites for quick access from the main navigation.
+- **Trash**: Adding a trash feature to list and recover deleted passwords.
+- **Types**: Categorizing credentials by type, including login credentials, card details, identity documents, etc.
+- **User Dashboard**: Creating a user dashboard for better usability and additional features.

 ## Installation